jbaker8935/switcheroo/design.md

 ## Rendering Strategy

-- Use bitmap layer 0 for the board background with precomputed 28x28 cell grid aligned to screen center, including a 1-pixel outer border and checkerboard fills that match the UI palette.
+- Use bitmap layer 2 for the board background with precomputed 28x28 cell grid aligned to screen center, including a 1-pixel outer border and checkerboard fills that match the UI palette.
-- Use sprite layer 0 for white pieces and sprite layer 1 for black pieces, with dedicated sprite indices for swapped variants so their artwork differs from normal pieces; highlight overlays occupy sprite layer 2.
+- Use sprite layer 1 for white pieces and sprite layer 1 for black pieces, with dedicated sprite indices for swapped variants so their artwork differs from normal pieces; highlight overlays occupy sprite layer 0.
-- Winning path highlights draw color-coded overlays: one palette for the active player's path, another for the opponent, and logic to composite both if a simultaneous win occurs.
+- Winning path highlights draw color-coded CLUT changes: one color for the winning player's path, another for the opponent, and logic to composite both if a simultaneous win occurs.
+Only one cell per row (rows 2-7) is highlighted.
 - Menu icons appear on the right margin using dedicated sprite indices in layer 1, spaced vertically with 8-pixel padding.
 Disabled icons swap to desaturated frames and suppress hover sprites.
-- Session score is rendered as a bitmap strip positioned beneath the last menu item with the format `W:## B:##`, refreshed after initialization and each win.
-- Text overlays render via tile-based font on bitmap layer 1 to simplify scrolling move history and information screens.
+- Text output for messages and scores will use the text overlay layer.
+Future design may render text to a bitmap or tile layer
 - Double-buffer sprite attribute tables where possible to prevent tearing during AI turns.